 In the following segments I will attempt to disentangle analytically and assess some more of the most central components of Renate Dorrestein’s novelistic narrative about Ellen, and then proceed to analysing its imaging and textual-medial complexities.
 In so doing, I will focus in particular on the aesthetic functions of the imaging, textual and medial occurrences involved.

-Further story-line:

-The phrasal power of combinatorics (“knowledge”)
+Building a story-line

 Posterior to the traumatising family catastrophe, and during Ellen’s six ensuing years at an orphan home, where she is initially placed with her brother, she is struck by a second major separation and irretrievable loss: Carlos is taken away from her and is adopted by another family.
 This comes to pass despite the utterly strenuous attempt the two of them make at escaping and saving themselves, through wind and sleet along the railway tracks on a Christmas Eve.
-They have headed in the wrong direction, are there instead met and given first-aid treatment by Ellen’s former teacher, yet are returned to the orphange, from which young Carlos then eventually is removed and moves away.
-A single attempt at a reunion between them five years later in life is futile; her brother has irretrievably become another, and they never meet again.
+They have headed in the wrong direction, are there instead met and given first-aid treatment by Ellen’s former teacher, yet are returned to the orphanage, from which young Carlos then eventually is removed and moves away.
+A single attempt at a reunion between them five years later in life is futile; her brother has become another, and they never meet again.

-Bereavement and separation then gives way to self-destructivity and activates the death drive in Ellen (Freud 2001).
-Having completed college and medical school and finished her spesialisation, she is married to Thijs for 13 years.
-They remain childless, drift more and more apart, and then divorce each other.
-She has professionally become a forensic pathologist, “a doctor for the dead” (Dorrestein 2001: 126; passim.) – another iterated, imaging motif.
-In her tormented cool, she cuts the corpses open, examines them, and stiches them up again, yet always on the search for the causes of death, and form that perspective, as well serving the life-drive and the quite different cause of upholding life.
-Meanwhile, she simultaneously undergoes lengthy psychoanalytically-oriented psychotherapy, sneering sarcastically and destructively at some of her therapists, seemingly without any effect-taking results of healing her mental scars.
+Bereavement and separation then gives way to self-destruction and activates the death drive in Ellen (Freud 2001).
+Having completed college and medical school and finished her specialisation, she is married to Thijs for thirteen years.
+They remain childless, drift more and more apart, and eventually divorce each other.
+She has professionally become a forensic pathologist, “a doctor for the dead” (Dorrestein 2001: 126; passim.).
+In her tormented cool, she cuts the corpses open, examines them, and stiches them up again, yet always on the search for the causes of death.
+Meanwhile, she simultaneously undergoes lengthy psychoanalytically-oriented psychotherapy, sneering sarcastically and destructively at some of her therapists, seemingly without any effect on her.

 Next to her job, she starts leading a reckless life of one-night stands, repeatedly bereaving herself from any lasting relationships to men.
-Yet her destructivity goes further: Ellen’s inability to bonding in any lasting relationship, is accompanied by lasciviousness, in which she makes extensive use of non-committed, impersonal sex in its sole function of being an estranged, personally distanced consumer (society) commodity. – For beyond the immediate pains from her tremendous initial trauma and its aftermaths, another traumatising anxiety has already from the beginning taken seat in her, gotten internalised, and it keeps growing in Ellen over the next 25 years.
+Yet her self-destruction goes further: Ellen’s inability to bonding in any lasting relationship, is accompanied by lasciviousness, in which she makes extensive use of non-committed, impersonal sex in its sole function of being an estranged consumercommodity. – For beyond the immediate pains from her tremendous initial trauma and its aftermaths, another traumatising anxiety has already from the beginning taken seat in herand keeps growing in Ellen over the next twenty-five years.
 Mom, it turned ut, was the mentally ill perpetrator on that devastating Easter night years ago now, suffering from post-partum psychosis.
-While Mom had covertly collected an abundant reservoire of potent medications against her severe post-natal depression, yet she had dispensed these into the evening family meal, which Ellen missed because of her walking the dog.
+While Mom had covertly collected an abundant reservoir of potent medications against her severe post-natal depression, yet she had dispensed these into the evening family meal, which Ellen missed because of her walking the dog.
 Ellen’s growing, traumatising agony is centred around her burning question: was father in on it?
-Was her Dad a complicit, to whom she had always had a rock-solid natural trust and loving relationship during her rearing and socialising years, and vise versa?